Rethinking Residential — Joseph Loh on the Future of Mixed-Use Living

 Design Origins

-Joe’s perspective has been shaped by formative experiences across his career.
-Early work on the Sydney 2030 Plan introduced him to the strategic thinking that underpins urban design.
-Later, working as a leader at SJB and then BVN, he learned the importance of creativity, playfulness and breaking the rules when needed.
-The result is a design approach that is both pragmatic and imaginative; grounded in context but always open to innovation.
+Joe’s perspective has been significantly influenced by his early career experiences.
+Working on the Sydney 2030 Plan for the City of Sydney was formative in his understanding of strategic urban thinking.
+Later, emerging with leadership roles at SJB and then BVN, he now champions the importance of creativity, playfulness and breaking the rules when needed.
+The result is a design approach that is both pragmatic and imaginative; grounded in context but always seeking to innovate.

-‘Like many young architects, I once thought architecture was about capital “A” Architecture,’ Joe said.
-‘Le Corbusier, Norman Foster, Geoffrey Bawa.
-But the reality is, buildings and precincts are made by diverse teams.
+‘Like many young architects, I aspired to architecture with a capital “A”,’ Joe said.
+‘From Aalto to Zumthor – but the truth is, great buildings are made by many, and the best of them have many diverse authors.
 Today’s great designs are not built around single genius with a pen anymore.

 ‘Good projects come from collaboration, navigating competing ideas, and letting go of ego.
 To succeed, you need to be both an author and a collaborator.
 Someone who can set direction, but also listen, adapt, and work with others.’